 5 Great Outdoor Activities that Encourage us to Play with Our Kids

 This is just gorgeous!
-Nothing like planting seeds, letting our children watch them grow, and then EAT the Produce!!
+Nothing like planting seeds, letting our children watch them grow, and then eating the Produce!!
 You can prettify or separate the garden by adding seashells or stones.
-You can use an old bucket, wheelbarrow, wooden crate, or baby bath!
-The kids just love getting dirty!
+You can use an old bucket, a wheelbarrow, a wooden crate, or a baby bath!
+The kids love getting dirty!

 OKAY!

-I just HAVE to add one more favorite!
+I HAVE to add one more favourite!
 This is for my youngest son!
 He is OBSESSED with wildlife, especially lions!

 6. Building a mini Rockery!